 If you love this apron, you might also like the set of Market Totes we did in the same fabric.

 As with store-bought aprons, our design is meant to be one-size-fits-all.
 However, we realize you may still wish to make yours smaller or larger.
-As a reference, this high-waisted apron is approximately 17″ wide across the bottom of the bodice, the waist ties are each approximately 29″ long, and the neck ties are also each approximately 29″ long, the skirt length is 25″, and the bodice is about 8½” high at the highest point of the curve, including the ruffle.
+As a reference, this high-waisted apron is approximately 17″ wide across the bottom of the bodice, the waist ties are each approximately 29″ long, the neck ties are also each approximately 29″ long, the skirt length is 25″, and the bodice is about 8½” high at the highest point of the curve, including the ruffle.
 For particularly full-figured wearers, you may want to consider darts in the side panels of the bodice for additional shaping.

 Sewing Tools You Need